MOUNTAIN LEADER

 -

-Offer psychical assistance (non-rope)
+Offer physical assistance (non-rope) and then

 -